Put (biblical figure): Historical records

 Epiphanius writes: "Thus Mistrem was allotted Egypt, Cush, Aethiopia, Put, Axum, Ragman and Sabteka and [Dedan, also called Judad], the region bordering on Garama."

 Josephus writes: "Phut also was the founder of Libya, and called the inhabitants Phutites (Phoutes), from himself: there is also a river in the country of Moors which bears that name; whence it is that we may see the greatest part of the Grecian historiographers mention that river and the adjoining country by the appellation of Phut (Phoute): but the name it has now has been by change given it from one of the sons of Mezraim, who was called Lybyos."

 Pliny the Elder and Ptolemy both place the river Phuth on the west side of Mauretania.
 Ptolemy also mentions a city Putea in Libya (iv.3.39).
+A Libyan connection has likewise been inferred from Nahum 3:9.